nushell/nushell.github.io/book/modules.md

 ## Hiding

-Any custom command or environment variable, imported from a module or not, can be "hidden", restoring the previous definition.
+Any custom command, alias or environment variable, imported from a module or not, can be "hidden", restoring the previous definition.
+(Note, it is not yet possible to export aliases from modules but they can still be hidden.)
 We do this with the `hide` command:
 ```
 > def foo [] { "foo" }